 With Segura, you can clearly demonstrate:

-One standout piece of advice from Barbara Horspool during the panel debate at RSSC 2025 on securing board-level approval for a sustainability strategy was to distil the message into a single, focused paragraph, clearly outlining the risks of inaction and the opportunities being missed by standing still.
+During the panel debate at RSSC 2025 Barbara Horspool gave an outstanding piece of advice.
+To secure board-level approval for a sustainability strategy ensure you distil your message into a single, focused paragraph, clearly outlining the risks of inaction and the opportunities being missed by standing still.

 Both Pentland Brands and TFG London echoed this approach, noting that using Segura’s software over has helped them build stronger business cases and gain greater visibility into their supply chains.
 The hour-long discussion with Kaiesha Gibson, Francesca Mangano, and Barbara Horspool offered valuable insights into how brands are engaging leadership on sustainability — and a consistent theme emerged: data is the key to making the argument land.